guitarvydas/guitarvydas.github.io/_posts/2022-03-20-Concurrent Lambdas.md

 	- `loop` { `call` body1(), `exit when` test(), `call` body2() }

 One should be able to "compose" pure functions with concurrent lambdas with state-machine-lambdas with loop-lambdas.

+## ė
+As a working title for this concept, I'm going to use `ė`.

+It is the Lithuanian letter "e" with a dot above it.

+It is pronounced like Canadian "eh" or the English-language letter "A" (hard, not soft).

+I almost chose another Greek letter, then realized that I could use any unicode character, then, almost chose a smily emoji, but, finally settled on `ė`.

+[The choice is almost arbitrary, but, `ė` ties my two inherited cultures together.]

 ## Syntax Is Cheap